 - Don’t overuse punctuation in your subject lines

-The best marketers are able to clearly differentiate between benefits and features, in order to communicate as effectively as possible.
+The best marketers can clearly differentiate between benefits and features, in order to communicate as effectively as possible.

 Remember: features are the hard details about your product or service, while the benefits are the more abstract side effects of using a product or service.

 It is often a great idea to use benefit-driven email subject lines.
-This method puts a strong emphasis on benefits, to help trigger the imagination of recipients and inspire them to click.
+This method strongly emphasizes benefits, to help trigger the imagination of recipients and inspire them to click.
 Here are some examples:

 - This complimentary report can boost your marketing results